 - 1. After passing all the steps a person must do to become a judge, there will be a probationary period of one year for obedience and two trials for Rally O. - 2.
-During the probationary period two AIOC obedience judges or one AIOC rally obedience judge and/or a knowledgeable person will observe and critique the probationary judge at two trials.
+During the probationary period two AIOC obedience judges or two AIOC rally obedience judges and/or a knowledgeable person will observe and critique the probationary judge at two trials.
 They will not know that they are being critiqued. - 3.
 Each judge or knowledgeable person will complete a critique form and submit it to the AIOC Executive. - 4.
 After receiving two critiques the Executive will meet with the probationary judge to review the critiques (disclosure of the observer will not be made). - 5.
 If not successful the probationary judge will remain on probation until they have had two successful critiques.

-(For obedience, a knowledgeable person is described as a person who has achieved at least an AIOC, CKC, or AKC CD and CDX degree and one Utility leg or who has trialed in the Utility class.
-For rally obedience, a knowledgeable person is described as a person who has achieved at least an AIOC, CKC, or AKC RN and RA degree and one RE leg or who has trialed in the RE class.)
+(For obedience, a knowledgeable person is described as a person who has achieved at least an AIOC, CKC, or AKC CDX title and one Utility leg.
+For rally obedience, a knowledgeable person is described as a person who has achieved at least an AIOC, CKC, or AKC RE title and one Rally Master leg.)